Orange Nell

 Orange Nell, a rainbow code name, was a 1950s design for a short-range surface-to-air missile (SAM) to defend Royal Navy ships against supersonic strike aircraft and anti-ship missiles.
-It could be mounted on any ship capable of carrying the QF 5.25-inch naval gun, whose turret would be replaced by a twin-rail missile launcher and 40-round magazine.
-Started in 1953, the system was intended to enter service some time later and offer performance against missile developments into the 1970s.
+It was designed to be mounted on any ship capable of carrying the QF 5.25-inch naval gun, whose turret would be replaced by a twin-rail missile launcher and 40-round magazine.
+Started in 1953, the system was intended to offer performance against missile developments into the 1970s.

 During development a problem was raised that ultimately led to its cancelation.
 The issue involved the warhead of the target missile; as these were designed to penetrate armour, they were very robust.
 While Orange Nell could reliably destroy the missile itself, it was not clear that the warhead would be damaged.
 Given the close quarters engagements, the warhead might continue on to impact the ship anyway.
-In 1957 the decision was made to concentrate only on long-range interception, preventing the missile from being launched in the first place.
+In 1957 the decision was made to concentrate only on long-range interception, preventing the enemy missile from being launched in the first place.

 An even slower and shorter-range weapon, Seacat, would enter service a few years later filling the identical role.

 History

 Popsy and Mopsy

 The first consideration of a short-range surface-to-air missile (SAM) for the Royal Navy began in 1946 under the name "Popsy".
 This was a small subsonic missile intended to be used against glide bombs like the German war-era Fritz-X. Official development was ordered as GD.81/48 in 1948, now upgraded to deal with bombs manoeuvring at up to 1 gee, like the UK's own Blue Boar.
 Some development had taken place when the requirement was changed.
 Now the primary threat was seen to be transonic jet aircraft, which demanded a supersonic missile to effectively counter.
 This produced Popsy B, which was larger and faster but otherwise similar.

 By this time some concern about the development time of missile systems was being raised, and the Navy began considering a new dedicated short-range anti-aircraft gun known as DACR to fill this role instead.
 Two concepts were considered, with the winner being a six-barrelled gatling gun firing Oerlikon 34 mm ammunition.
 Ultimately all of these concepts were considered not worth continuing and Popsy and DACR were cancelled in 1950.
-Popsy was briefly revived as Mopsy to GD.164/55 using the US AAM-N-5 Meteor and the Popsy radars, but this project was ultimately cancelled as well.
+Popsy was briefly revived as Mopsy to GD.164/55 using the US AAM-N-5 Meteor missile and the Popsy radars, but this project was ultimately cancelled as well.